tstordalen/subset-rank-select/README.md

 This repository contains instructions to reproduce the experiments in the paper ``Rank and Select on Degenerate Strings'' (to be announced).

-The experiments are based on the tests by Alanko et al. for their Subset Wavelet Tree, which you can find [here](https://github.com/jnalanko/SubsetWT-Experiments/tree/master).
+The experiments are forked from the experiments by Alanko et al. for their Subset Wavelet Tree, which you can find [here](https://github.com/jnalanko/SubsetWT-Experiments/tree/master).
 For the most part we have not modified their files.
 The exceptions are:

 - Removed `main.cpp`; contained a benchmark for their rank-pair structures which we did not need.
 - Removed `covid_dataset_fasta_headers.txt.gz`, which we did not use.